aumcode/nfx/README.md

 [Documentation http://nfxlib.com](http://nfxlib.com)

-NFX is a modern .NET full stack framework designed for cloud.
+NFX is a modern .NET full stack framework designed for cloud and for premises.
 It is written in C# and runs on a CLR machine.
-NFX supports app containers, configuration, big memory heaps, IPC, and other functions that significantly simplify the development of large distributed systems.
-It contains truly unique intellectual assets and allows for unconventional things that significantly boost performance and simplify the development (such as stateful services/web).
+NFX supports app containers, configuration, big memory heaps, IPC, and functions that significantly simplify the development of large distributed systems.
+It boosts performance and simplifies the development (such as services/web).
 The majority of the achievements are possible because of a few key things:

 * Unification of design - all components are written in the same way
-* Sophisticated serialization mechanism aka "teleportation" - moves objects between nodes
+* Sophisticated serialization mechanism - moves objects between nodes
-* Object Pile - a 100%-managed "Big Memory" approach allowing for utilization of hundreds of gigabytes of ram without GC stalls
+* Object Pile - a 100%-managed "Big Memory" approach for utilization of hundreds of gigabytes of ram without GC stalls

 promoting:

-* Distributed systems: clusters/hierachices
+* Distributed systems: clusters/hierarchies
 * IPC - contract-based object-oriented high performance services
-* Stateful programming (web/service) (not mandatory)
+* Stateful/stateless programming (web/service)
-* Full utilization of modern RAM capacities in-proc (i.e. 128 Gb resident) without GC problems
+* Full utilization of big RAM capacities in-proc (i.e. 128 Gb resident) without GC stalls
-* High-performance business apps (i.e. serving 50,000+ BUSINESS WEB requests a second (with logic) on a 4 core 3.0 GHz machine looking up data in a 300,000,000 business object cache in-RAM (no need for 3rd party cache))

 good for:

+* Linux-style porgramming in .NET
+* Vendor de-coupling
-* General Scalability and Vendor de-coupling (i.e. hybrid DataStores with virtual queries and CQRS)
+* General Scalability (i.e. hybrid DataStores with virtual queries and CQRS)
 * Distributed Macro/micro/nano services, REST or RPC
 * Actor-model systems with message passing and supervisors
-* In-memory processing, can keep hundreds of millions of business entities in-ram with full GC < 20ms
+* In-memory processing, for hundreds of millions of objects in-ram with full GC < 20ms
 * Supercomputer/Cluster/Farm applications (i.e. bulk rendering cluster, social graphs etc.)
+* High-performance business apps (i.e. serving 50,000+ BUSINESS WEB requests a second (with logic) on a general server looking up data in a 300,000,000 business object cache in-RAM)

-The concepts have been well tested and used.
-In the past 7 years, *teleportation mechanism has moved trillions of various CLR object instances* (including non-trivial CLR cases like: structs with read-only fields, arrays of structs of structs, custom streamers like Dictionary<> with comparers etc.)
+* non-trivial CLR cases like: structs with read-only fields, arrays of structs of structs, custom streamers like Dictionary<> with comparers etc. In the past 7 years, teleportation mechanism has moved trillions of various CLR object instances

 **GUIDES**: